 For many parents, meeting the new dentist and checking out the office environment might be a necessary step in determining whether the fit is good.
 Here, it’s not inappropriate to ask the new dentist about specific training for treating children; or special services that include emergencies; or if dental benefit plans are accepted.
 It may also be suitable to arrange for an initial visit for the child, and to observe the examination first hand, after which a better decision can be made.

-The dentist should offer comprehensive oral health care that is particularly relevant to a child developing oral health care habits.
+The family dentist should offer comprehensive oral health care that is particularly relevant to a child developing oral health care habits.
 This would include a complete dental history; a preventive approach to encourage personal involvement; and a “take-away” that encompasses day-to-day maintenance on the home front.
 Overall, it should be an experience that sets the stage for regular and ongoing dental visits that are both productive and enjoyable.

 For the most part, children will visit a dentist from the early years right to adolescence.
 Clearly, oral exams will be key to prevention and early diagnosis.
 As well, issues like pacifier use, thumb sucking, and teeth grinding will be addressed.
 And finally, there may be a need for repairs and restoration, depending on the specific deficiency.
 Year after year, there should also be focus on tooth development, and the potential need for corrective orthodontics in certain situations.